If you buy something through my links, I may earn an affiliate commission, at no cost to you. For more information, read the full disclosure here.

 It is important to note that not all argan oils are created equal, and some formulations may contain other ingredients that could potentially clog pores.

 If you have particularly sensitive or acne-prone skin, it’s always a good idea to patch-test a small area of skin before applying argan oil to your face or body.
-Additionally, it’s important to choose a high-quality, pure argan oil that is free from added fragrances, preservatives, or other potentially irritating ingredients.

 What Does Non-Comedogenic Mean?